Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 However, these are more expensive than synthetic sleeping bags and you will need to take this into account when deciding.

-The last thing you need after a long days hike is to be kept at wake at night by other trekkers and unfamiliar noises.
-Therefore, we strongly recommend bringing a set of ear plugs for sleeping for the trek.
+The last thing you need after a long day's hike is to be kept at wake at night by other trekkers and unfamiliar noises.
+Therefore, we strongly recommend bringing a set of ear plugs for sleeping during the trek.

-If you really are a light sleeper and need the extra comfort, there is the option to bring No products found. and inflatable pillow for trekking[/easyazon_link].
+If you really are a light sleeper and need the extra comfort, there is the option to bring an inflatable pillow.
 However, this will reduce space in your luggage, even when deflated and folded away.

 Bags